Fleet Security Cost & Pricing

 5,000+ vehicles250+$8M+0.3–0.7%

-These ranges assume a healthy mix of selective guard coverage, remote video monitoring, alarm and access control, basic program management, and incident response budget.
-They do not include unusual exposures such as armored transport, executive protection, specialized investigations, or major incident response.
+These assume a healthy mix of selective guard coverage, remote monitoring, alarms and access control, basic program ownership, and incident response budget.
+They don't cover unusual exposures — armored transport, executive protection, special investigations, or major incident response.

-Three line items account for the majority of overspend we see at the mid-market level:
+Three line items account for most of the overspend we see:

 1. 24/7 guard coverage at low-activity posts

-The single most common overspend pattern.
-Guard contracts originally written when the facility had higher activity, never revisited as operations shifted.
-Remote video monitoring with operator intervention typically delivers equivalent or better security outcomes at low-activity posts at 40–70% less cost.
-The savings on a single post often pay for the entire program-management layer.
+The biggest one.
+Guard contracts written years ago when the facility was busier, never revisited as ops shifted.
+Remote monitoring with intervention delivers equal or better outcomes at low-activity posts for 40–70% less.
+The savings on one post usually pay for your entire program ownership layer.

 2. Auto-renewing alarm monitoring contracts

-Most operators have alarm monitoring contracts they signed 5+ years ago, automatically renewing at rates 30–60% above current market.
-Vendor consolidation alone — moving multiple sites to a single modern provider — typically reduces this line item by 15–35%.
+Most fleets have alarm contracts they signed 5+ years ago, auto-renewing 30–60% above current market.
+Consolidating multiple sites under one modern provider drops this line 15–35% on its own.

-Why the program-management layer is the cheapest savings
+Why program ownership is the cheapest savings you can buy

-Most fleet security budgets are 60–75% labor (guards), 15–25% technology (cameras, alarms, access control), and 5–15% management overhead.
-The labor and technology lines look fixed, but they aren't — they're optimized against outcomes only when someone is actively measuring those outcomes.
+A typical fleet security budget is 60–75% labor (guards), 15–25% technology (cameras, alarms, access control), and 5–15% management overhead.
+Labor and technology look fixed.
+They aren't.
+They get optimized only when someone is actively measuring outcomes.

-Adding a fractional security program-management layer above your existing vendors typically costs $4,500–$15,000 per month for a mid-market fleet and pays for itself in the first 90 days through:
+Adding an outsourced security director above your existing vendors runs $4,500–$15,000/month for a mid-market fleet and pays for itself in 90 days through:

-• Vendor consolidation and contract renegotiation (typically 10–20% spend reduction)
+• Vendor consolidation and contract renegotiation (10–20% spend reduction)

-• Insurance posture documentation that supports better renewal pricing
+• Insurance documentation that drops your premium 8–18% at renewal

-• Incident pattern analysis that identifies the highest-loss line items first
+• Incident pattern analysis that hits the biggest-loss items first

-For most mid-market fleets, a structured program-management engagement reduces total security spend by 15–25% in year one while measurably improving outcomes.
-Cargo theft prevention, cold chain security, and distribution center security programs typically produce even higher ROI in the first year because the underlying loss exposure is concentrated.
+For most mid-market fleets, that drops total security spend 15–25% in year one — and outcomes measurably improve.
+Cargo theft prevention, cold chain security, and distribution center security programs return even more in year one because the underlying loss is concentrated.

 Next step